mdgriffith/elm-optimize-level-2/notes/transformations.md

 `map (f x y) zs` to `map (\z -> f x y z) zs`

 Because of our previous optimizations where we can call a function directly, this can make sure we're getting the fast version of `f`!

+# Tail Recursion Modulo Cons

+Whew, what a name!
+I feel like this should be my DJ name in the future.

+In Elm